ASTRO-POLIS/polis/README.md

 - supports API versions
 - observatories could provide data either manually, or with APIs
 - distributed (no single point of failure).
 Different sites could provide complete or partial service and only level 1 services is required.

+## General notes and comments

+### Note on IDs

+Most APIs will involve unique (within POLIS) IDs.
+To avoid any privacy issues and tracing by bad actors, all UUIDs should be random (version 4 as defined by other UUID standards).
+Swift-polis package by default generates random UUIDs.